markdingo/parallel/README.md

 <!-- Always newline after period so diffs are easier to read. -->
-# parallel - substantially reduce latency for `go` command-line programs
+# Substantially reduce latency for `go` command-line programs

 ## Introduction